DataFire/Integrations/integrations/generated/zuora/README.md

   * Change the quantity or price of an existing subscription rate plan

 ## Notes
+* This feature is unavailable if you have the Orders feature enabled.
+See [Orders Migration Guidance](https://knowledgecenter.zuora.com/BC_Subscription_Management/Orders/AB_Orders_Migration_Guidance) for more information.
 * The Update Subscription call creates a new subscription, which has the old subscription number but a new subscription ID.
 The old subscription is canceled but remains in the system.
 * In one request, this call can make:
   * Up to 9 combined add, update, and remove changes